How Is a Metrics Layer Different From a Semantic Layer?

 - Design for scale: As data volume and teams grow, a metrics layer protects consistency while the semantic layer scales performance and security.

 - Only semantic layer: Great structures, yet KPI definitions still diverge across teams and tools.
+Engineering owns the data, but business context remains fragmented.

-- Only metrics layer: KPI consistency improves, yet poor modelling can cause performance issues or mis‑joins.
+- Only metrics layer: KPI consistency improves, yet poor modelling can cause performance issues or mis-joins.
+You need solid data foundations.

 - You debate metric definitions every week: Begin with a metrics layer and assign owners.
+No SQL required.

 - You struggle with joins, grain, or security rules: Tackle the semantic layer alongside metrics.

-- You need trusted KPIs fast: Use an out‑of‑the‑box metric catalog, then refine and certify.
+- You need trusted KPIs fast: Use an out-of-the-box metric catalog, then refine and certify.
+Business teams can do this without engineering.